Agent Skills: Upstash Workflow Implementation Guide

 🎯 The Three Core Patterns

-3. 🎯 Single Task Execution - Each workflow execution processes ONE item only
+3. 🎯 Single Task Execution — each workflow execution processes exactly ONE item

 Architecture Overview